jakeharding/repo-health/README.md

 Once this is configured, you are able to run commands such as `mkvirtualenv`, and `workon` with no errors (maybe a usage message).
 To create a virtualenv for our project:
 - Run `which python3` and copy the output
 - Run `mkvirtualenv <virtualenv name> -p <paste output of previous command>`.
 The name of the virtualenv is of your choosing.
+The name of the project works well.
 If this is successful, you will see the command prompt change to begin with `(<virtualenv name>)`.
 You are now working inside your virtualenv and running `which python` should result to a path in your `~/.envs` folder.
 To stop using the virtualenv, run `deactivate`.
 To start using the virtualenv, run `workon <virtualenv name>`.